 Jameson Monteiro, Director of Legal Operations for Assurant, says that the first thing the person in a legal ops role must do is understand current processes and what everybody is doing day to day to handle legal tasks.

-Addressing legal operations is a three step process, he says.
+Addressing legal operations is a three-step process, he says.
 First current workflows must be analyzed.
-The next step is to look at, evaluate and identify technology that can be used to streamline legal processes and the third and final step is implementing the technology and process efficiencies.
+The next step is to look at, evaluate, and identify technology that can be used to streamline legal processes and the third and final step is implementing the technology and process efficiencies.

 Monteiro says when he took his legal ops position he started with an “old school” approach and mapped existing legal service delivery processes on a pad of paper.
 It took many interviews with all participants in the process to fully understand their tasks and roles.
 He says talking to those involved is invaluable.
-“If you get on a plane and talk to all people involved, you will get the true ‘Hollywood story’ rather than an abbreviated version because you need to understand process start to finish.”
+“If you get on a plane and talk to all people involved, you will get the true ‘Hollywood story’ rather than an abbreviated version because you need to understand the process start to finish.”

 Frances Pomposo, Director of Legal Operations for Workday, says that implementing improvements to legal workflows is a team effort and the team should extend beyond the legal department.
 She says it if often a good idea to open lines of communication with IT and other departments that frequently work with legal.

-“Legal and IT depend a great deal on each other so having visibility into what is in the IT pipeline and assisting with initiatives that may have legal impact early on make a huge difference.”
+“Legal and IT depend a great deal on each other so having visibility into what is in the IT pipeline and assisting with initiatives that may have a legal impact early on make a huge difference.”
 Pomposo says that if there are opportunities to partner on overlapping projects then the work provides value to both teams.

 Assurant’s Monteiro agrees that building a trusted team is key to helping with process analysis.
-He says the team must include attorneys, IT, procurement and leadership.
+He says the team must include attorneys, IT, procurement, and leadership.

-Monteiro stresses that it is imperative to get buy in from management for any changes to the way an organization delivers its legal services.
-You need 100% buy in from leadership to get things done he says.
+Monteiro stresses that it is imperative to get buy-in from management for any changes to the way an organization delivers its legal services.
+You need 100% buy-in from leadership to get things done he says.

 Theresa Chang, Director of Legal Operations for tech company Splunk says a good place to look for ways to improve legal service delivery is identifying the organization’s pain points.
-Good targets for tweaking are process gaps, repetitive tasks, manually-intensive processes, bottle-necks and single points of failure.
+Good targets for tweaking are process gaps, repetitive tasks, manually-intensive processes, bottle-necks, and single points of failure.